dev908070/Expense_Splitwise_project/README.md

 # Expense_Splitwise_project

-Postman API collection is given
-You can run project and Run API through postman api collection Note:- you have to replace email creds mention in the code
+Postman API collection is given in the code name as "ExpenseSplitwiseCollection.postman_collection.json" You can run project and Run API through postman api collection Note:- you have to replace email creds mention in the code